tygerbytes/OtpTranslator/README.md

 | [Aegis](https://github.com/beemdevelopment/Aegis)     | Supports translating the unencrypted json file.                                |
 | [Raivo](https://github.com/raivo-otp/ios-application) | Supports translating the encrypted json file inside the encrypted ZIP archive. |

+NOTE: I no longer use/recommend Raivo OTP.
+It seems they were bought out by some shady characters. (https://news.ycombinator.com/item?id=40523411)

 ## Icons?

 Currently, icons are not included in the archive translation.
 Each app uses a unique approach, so we'll have to noodle on this one for a while.